sonatype-nexus-community/iq-success-metrics2/README.md

    To run in web mode:

-   You only need to keep the app running long enough to review the reports and print them to PDF
+   You only need to keep the app running long enough to review the reports and optionally print them to PDF

    Still within the command window, run